 An empty property is a wasted resource both for the owner of the property and those in need of housing.

-Properties which are left vacant for extended periods of time can cause problems for the local environment, the surrounding community and reduce the value of neighbouring homes.
+Properties which are left vacant for extended periods of time can cause problems for the local environment, the surrounding community and attract anti-social behaviour.

 What we can do to help